-Customer engagement (CE) is the strategy and action plan businesses have to provide options for visitors to interact with them at any point.
-With CE, businesses can provide a consistent customer experience and instant solutions, which helps them earn their customers' trust and loyalty.
+Customer engagement (CE) is the strategies/ action plans businesses have to enable and encourage visitors to interact with them at any point.
+With customer engagement strategy in place, businesses can give instant solutions and provide a consistent user experience that helps them earn their customers' trust and loyalty.

 Customer engagement (CE) vs Customer experience (CX)

-Meanwhile, customer engagement (CE) is, as a brand, what you're doing to connect with your customers to build and maintain a healthy relationship via proactive, valuable, timely, and continuous communication.
+Meanwhile, CE is, as a brand, what you're doing to connect with your customers to build and maintain a healthy relationship via proactive, valuable, timely, and continuous communication.